-* FAU Core: One of the humanities or social science courses listed elsewhere in the catalog that satisfies the FAU Core Curriculum requirements for all four-year students.
-These include courses that satisfy the writing component for the Writing Across Curriculum (Gordon Rule) requirement; these must be passed with a grade of "C" or better.

-** Must be passed with a grade of "C" or better.

 # Science: Students must take one or two additional science courses that are designed for science majors to bring physics and science to at least 12 credits total.
 Consult an advisor to check a specific course.
 These must be passed with a grade of "C" or better.

-@ Computer Science Elective: see list previously shown in this section.
+@ Computer Science Elective: Consult an advisor for a list.

 Second Bachelor's Degree Individuals seeking a second bachelor's degree must satisfy all admission and degree requirements of a first bachelor's degree, except for free electives, general education and foreign language.
 The minimum number of FAU credits needed to earn a second bachelor's degree in Computer Science is 30 credits at the 3000 level or higher, but for most students the number of credits required to meet the degree requirements will be considerably larger.